Written by

 About Dr. Meredith Crowhurst

 Dr Meredith Crowhurst is a Melbourne-based locum veterinarian.
-Melbourne University graduate with more than a decade of experience, she has extensive consultation and surgical experience and has worked with dogs, cats, rabbits, guinea pigs, rats, mice, birds, and various other animals.
+A Melbourne University graduate with more than a decade of experience, she has extensive consultation and surgical experience and has worked with dogs, cats, rabbits, guinea pigs, rats, mice, birds, and various other animals.

 Meredith understands the importance of the human-animal bond.
 Her aim is to treat pets and their owners with empathy and compassion, delivering the best standard of care.

 Previously, Meredith completed a Bachelor of Arts/Bachelor of Science degree and completed her PhD in the biomedical sciences.
-As well as treating animals, Meredith’s aim is to educate and make medical science knowledge accessible for all
+As well as treating animals, Meredith’s aim is to educate and make medical science knowledge accessible for all.

 No comments